trygvebw/everydream/README.md

     john jacob jingleheimerschmidt sitting on a bench in a park with trees in the background_(2).png

 In the 3rd and 4th example above, the _(1) and _(2) are ignored and not considered by the trainer.
 This is useful if you end up with duplicate filenames but different image contents for whatever reason, but that is generally a rare case.

+The trainer will also look for a .txt file in the same folder with the same filename as the image.  *If it finds one, it will use that instead of the filename.*  You can mix and match if you want to use filenames or .txt files, it will prefer the .txt file and fall back to the image filename if no .txt is present

+    1234myphoto.webp
+    1234myphoto.txt
+    a pencil drawing of john jacob jingleheimerscmidt.jpg big_john.png
+    big_john.txt
+    random.txt

+In the above example, "1234myphoto.txt" could contain "John Jacob Jingleheimerschmidt riding a bicycle" and it will apply that caption to 1234myphoto.webp, and "big_john.txt" could contain "big john mcarthy in a black shirt wearing black gloves standing in the octagon".

+Since no .txt file is present for "a pencil drawing of john jacob jingleheimerscmidt.jpg", it will use the filename as the caption which would be "a pencil drawing of john jacob jingleheimerscmidt".

+random.txt does not have a matching image, so it will be ignored.

 ### Data set organization